Track Invoices From Request to Receipt.

 | Open Banking infrastructure | AIS feed + webhooks (Finexer) | Direct from the bank, real time | Platforms building invoice tracking as a feature |

-Why Do Most Invoice Trackers Break at Scale?
+Why Do Standard Invoice Trackers Lose Visibility at Scale?

-The weakness is almost never the tracker itself.
+The bottleneck is rarely the tracker itself.
 It is the bank data feeding it.

-The cost of that blindness is national in scale.
-Late payments cost the UK economy almost £11 billion a year, with businesses owed an estimated £26 billion at any given time (GOV.UK, late payment consultation response).
+Late payments cost the UK economy an estimated £11 billion a year, with businesses owed around £26 billion at any given time (GOV.UK).

 What finance teams actually need is near real-time status updates – not a faster version of the same delayed import.
 Each is a data problem, not a software problem.
 That is the gap automated payment reconciliation built on live bank data was designed to close.

-How Does an Open Banking Invoice Tracker Work?
+How Does the Finexer Invoice Reconciliation Tracker Work?

 Seven steps, with a clear division of labour: the infrastructure supplies the data and payment rails, the platform owns the workflow.